aminiumatom/Organize-Media-on-Linux/README.md

-# Organize-Media-in-Linux
+# Organize-Media-on-Linux
-Organizing media in linux according to modified date.
+Organizing media on linux according to modified date.

 Then resize picture that has width more than 1024px.
 (Need ImageMagick)